 The book I am reading is called "The Complete Guide to Fasting" and has comments from many doctors who agree with the plan.
+There are healthy recipes in the back of the book.
 If some of you would like to try the fasting also, you can comment about your feelings and results below.

 It is almost lunch time now on my second all day fast, and I feel fine.
 I am not hungry or tired.
 I truly appreciate any comments you want to add to my quest for a healthy body.

 I felt that I might not be getting enough protein in my diet, so I decided to add some.
 I used Sneakz organic protein powder to make myself a chocolate shake.

 1. Put 1 cup of almond milk (other types of milk work also) into a blender container

 2. Add one scoop of sneaks chocolate protein powder.